Proximity Sensors

 Adjustable Operating Distance

-NEW Programmable Output Functions
+Programmable Output Functions

 AC/DC NO or NC selectable